Vegan Blueberry Muffins Recipe With Banana

 • Applesauce: Unsweetened applesauce works great for keeping your muffins oil-free while letting them be nice and moist.

-• Blueberries: Fresh juicy blueberries are the key to homemade blueberry muffins that taste like heaven in every bite!
+• Blueberries: Fresh, juicy blueberries are the key to homemade blueberry muffins that taste like heaven in every bite!

-Step-by-step Instructions: Vegan Blueberry Muffins Recipe
+How To Make Vegan Blueberry Muffins

 1. Preheat the oven to 350°F/180°C.